pl8ypus

 The dashboard is the surface.
 The control layer is the product.

 Marketing intelligence only becomes useful when the source, freshness, quality, review state, and publication status are visible.
-The system is designed to protect decisions from untrusted inputs before AI summaries or executive readouts are generated.
+The system protects decisions from untrusted inputs before AI summaries or executive readouts are generated.

 Known inputs